soraidaquintero/YardsChapter/Scripts/README.md

 This folder contains the data wrangling, analyses, and visualizations used to evaluate spatial mimicry patterns among residential yards in Chicago.

+Spatial Mimicry and Front Yard Management in Chicago

+The project examined spatial autocorrelation and mimicry patterns among more than 800 residential yards across Chicago neighborhoods using Mantel tests, Moran's I analyses, and agent-based modeling outputs.

 ## Folder Organization

 ### MantelGlobal